The Education Pathway

 Notes: ACT and SAT scores do not include writing.
 Anyone with a Master’s Degree or higher from a regionally accredited institution is exempt from this requirement.

 AVAILABLE COURSES.
+School of Education policy states that students much earn a minimum grade of C or better in all SED courses (except SED 1000 in which a B- or better is required) to progress through the program.
 The following courses may be taken after completing SED 1000 (with B- or better) and before applying for and receiving candidacy:

 REQUIRED GPA.
 A cumulative GPA of 2.5 or better must be earned before applying for candidacy status.

 FORMAL ADMISSION.
 Students must be formally admitted to the School of Education teacher preparation program.
 Students will receive notification when they are to apply for candidacy status in the School of Education.
-Upon receiving notification, students will complete a candidacy packet containing the following prior to scheduling a candidacy interview:
+Upon receiving notification, students will complete a digital candidacy packet which includes the following documentation prior to scheduling a candidacy interview:

 Once the candidacy packet is submitted, students schedule an interview in the School of Education as the final step in the admission process.